 The council's homeless team only has to give general advice and information if you don't meet the immigration conditions.

 Who qualifies for emergency housing

-Anyone can ask for homeless help but not everyone qualifies for emergency housing.
+Anyone can ask for homeless help but not everyone can get emergency housing.

-The council must provide emergency housing if they think all of the following might apply:
+The council must provide emergency housing if they think you might:

-You have children, are pregnant, are homeless because of domestic abuse, or have another type of priority need
+have children, be pregnant, be at risk of domestic abuse, or have another priority need

 meet the immigration conditions